Running Combat

 Defense Types

-An additional armor type option is the shield.
-A shield's protection gains are only valid from attacks they can see and effects directly targeted magical attacks.
-When wielding a shield any successful defenses done with the shield block the spell altogether and any failed defender rolls allow the shield to use its soak rate to reduce the spell damage stacking with any applicable spell resistances enchanted on the shield.
+Shields: A shield's protection is only valid from attacks they can see and effects directly targeted magical attacks.
+When wielding a shield any successful defenses done with the shield blocks the spell altogether and any failed defender rolls allow the shield to use its soak rate to reduce the spell damage stacking with any spell resistances.
 Wielding a shield also gives access to the shield strike and defend abilities.
-The defend ability of a shield allows for one re-rolled defender roll per turn.
-Only one of these abilities can be used per turn.
+The defend ability of a shield allows for one re-rolled defender roll once per turn.

-Barrier spells and armors with damage resistance or immunity absorb damage from magical attacks.
-While a barrier is active spells cannot apply status effects however, they can be applied by an attack that breaks the barrier.
+Barrier: Spells and armors with damage resistance or immunity absorb damage from magical attacks.
+While a barrier is active, spells cannot apply status effects however, they can be applied by an attack that breaks the barrier.
 Status effects applied by non-magical means are not blocked by barrier spells.

 Damage Types